lightninglabs/chantools/README.md

-  showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired. walletinfo       Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
+  showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired. vanitygen        Generate a seed with a custom lnd node identity public key that starts with the given p walletinfo       Shows relevant information about an lnd wallet.db file and optionally extracts the BIP32 HD root key.
 ```